 Once sprayed, leave to dry for 30 mins-1 hour before repeating on the other side.

-Step 4- Spray the Paint
+Step 4- Spray Paint the Handles

 Once the bonding premier has been applied and dried completely, it is time to spray the paint to your kitchen handles.